John Brereton Barlow: Professional life

-In the late 1950s, Barlow had returned to South Africa to work at Johannesburg Hospital as a registrar.
+In the late 1950s, Barlow returned to South Africa to work at Johannesburg Hospital as a registrar.
 In 1960, he became a consultant physician in the cardiac research unit, in 1971 he was appointed director of the cardiology unit and named his newly commissioned cardiac catheterization unit the McMichael Unit in honour of his erstwhile mentor.

 In 1972, together with Margaret McClaren and others, he carried out a study on 12,000 schoolchildren of Soweto which demonstrated very high levels of rheumatic heart disease.
 When the paper was published in the British Medical Journal the international publicity highlighted the poor socio-economic conditions of the children living under the laws of apartheid, the South African government was critical of the study.
 In 1980 he was awarded a Professorship of Cardiology,(Ad Hominem) and continued in this post for a further 10 years to his retirement.

-Barlow was widely acknowledged by his peers as an excellent clinician who put great store in taking a careful medical history and a thorough physical examination.
+Barlow was widely acknowledged by his peers as an excellent clinician who put great store into taking a careful medical history and a thorough physical examination.
 He tended not to trust medical tests and questioned medical orthodoxy in general.
 He treated people from all walks of life, from poor children from Soweto to President Nelson Mandela.
 Later in his career he found maintaining standards more difficult as other consultants either emigrated or moved to the private medicine sector, but even after his retirement he continued to support, advise, consult and supervise until a few months before his death.